Tilagiho/eNoseAnnotator/README.md

 The data is stored in the format of a .csv file.

-### Using classifiers
+## Classifiers

-The vectors of a measurement can be classified using [TorchScript](https://pytorch.org/tutorials/advanced/cpp_export.html) models.
+The vectors of a measurement can be classified using [TorchScript(.pt)](https://pytorch.org/tutorials/advanced/cpp_export.html) models.

+### Using own models

+You can train your own models using pyTorch.
+The following information should be considered when doing so.

 The output of the model is assumed to be a vector of the class logits.
 In order to interpret the model in the right way, some variables have to be part the model, while others are optional.

 Necessary variables:
 - classList (list of strings): list of the class name strings, have to be in the same order as the output vector